alexqfredrickson/notes/aws/aws.md

 * Lowest-cost storage option
 * Has three storage retrieval classes: Instant Retrieval (milliseconds), Flexible Retrieval (minutes-to-hours), and Deep Archive (hours).

+Glacier may have a "vault lock policy" attached to it, which is an immutable policy.

 #### Replication